-Join a network committed to teaching young people the vital connections between water resources and our lives through interactive, fun workshops.
-Participants of Project WET Educator Workshops receive training to lead water education activities with children.
+Become a part of a network committed to teaching young people the vital connections between water resources and our lives through interactive, fun workshops.
+Participants of WET Educator Workshops receive training to lead water education activities with children, the Project WET Curriculum and Activity Guide, and additional water education resources.
 Facilitator Workshops are also available for those educators wanting to provide training to other adults through their own Project WET Educator Workshops.
-Check the calendar page on ProjectWet.Georgia.gov for in-person and online workshop options.
+Check the calendar page on ProjectWet.Georgia.gov or eeingeorgia.org for the latest workshop schedule.